sakilk130/50-days-of-javascript/README.md

 ## Day 40 - Word Count Tool

 This is a simple word count tool.
 It counts the number of words in a text.

+## Day 41 - Accordion

+This is a simple accordion.
+It is built with HTML, CSS and JavaScript.